Gato negro dragón rojo

-Gato negro dragón rojo (Black cat-red dragon, also stylised as: Gato negro◆dragón rojo) is the fifth studio album by the Spanish folk rock group Amaral.
+Gato negro dragón rojo (also stylised as Gato negro◆dragón rojo) is the fifth studio album by the Spanish folk rock group Amaral.
 It was released in Spain in 2008.
 Recording and album mastering was completed on 25 April 2008.
 The album contains Juan Aguirre's first contribution as lead vocalist, on the track "Es sólo una canción".

 Release

 The album was released in four different editions: